wp-plugins/poolparty-thesaurus/readme.txt

 3. Admin settings page

 == Changelog ==
+= 2.3 - 19.01.2012 =
+* Improved the autocomplete field (sidebar-widget)
+* Performance improvements
+* Bugfix for the wordpress version 3.3.1

 = 2.2.2 - 01.12.2011 =
 * Fixed small error in the header title